FoxAhead/Civ2-UI-Additions/README.md

 35. Color correction.
 If the game seems too dull or too bright for you, then this can be corrected without editing the GIF palettes.
 This and some other options can be set in `Menu` - `UI Additions` - `Settings...`.
 ![Screenshot](Screenshots/UIASettings.png?raw=true "Screenshot")

+36. Mass move units of the same type with Shift+RightClick.
+With unit activated hold Shift and Right-Click on the destination square.
+All units of the same type capable of moving (with move points, not fortified, not on sentry etc.) will be ordered to move.

 Some experimental features that could change some original game rules or limitations without a guarantee of stability:
  - Change total units limit from default 2048.
 Don't use numbers greater than 32767.
 Saves with number of units greater than default should be loaded only with this patch.